gabeklein/expressive-mvc/README.md

  - **Model**: Any class you'll write extending `Model`.
 Your definition for a type of state.
  - **Controller**: An instance of your model, containing its state and behavior.
- - **State**: The state belonging to a controller; values on instance as defined by model.
+ - **State**: The values tracked by a controller, as defined by the model.
  - **Subscriber**: A hook, or otherwise special callback, responding to updates.
  - **View**: A function-component which can accept hooks, to contain some controller.
  - **Element**: Instance of a component/view, actively mounted with its own state and lifecycle.

 <br/>

-OK, let's go :clap:
+Let's go :clap:
 <br/><br/>

 <h2 id="concept-simple">Simplest use-case</h2>